-- changes in foreign currency exchange rates, exchange controls and currency restrictions; - changes in a specific country's or region's political, social or economic conditions; - political, economic and social instability, including acts of war, such as the recent Russian invasion of Ukraine, as well as continued and any new sanctions against Russia, as further described below: - outbreak of disease or illness, such as COVID-19, in any of the countries in which we sell our products or in which we or our suppliers onerate: - tariffs, other trade protection measures, and import or export licensing requirements; - potentially negative consequences from changes in U.S. and international tax laws; - difficulty in staffing and managing geographically widespread operations; - requirements relating to withholding taxes on remittances and other payments by subsidiaries;

-- restrictions on our ability to own or operate subsidiaries, make investments or acquire new businesses in these jurisdictions; - restrictions on our ability to repatriate dividends from our foreign subsidiaries; - difficulty in collecting international accounts receivable; - difficulty in enforcement of contractual obligations under non-U.S. law; - · transportation delays or interruptions; and - changes in regulatory requirements including as it relates to protection of our intellectual property.
+- changes in foreign currency exchange rates, exchange controls and currency restrictions; - changes in a specific country's or region's political, social or economic conditions; - political, economic and social instability, including acts of war, such as the recent Russian invasion of Ukraine, as well as continued and any new sanctions against Russia, as further described below; - outbreak of disease or illness, such as COVID-19, in any of the countries in which we sell our products or in which we or our suppliers operate: - tariffs, other trade protection measures, and import or export licensing requirements; - potentially negative consequences from changes in U.S. and international tax laws; - difficulty in staffing and managing geographically widespread operations; - requirements relating to withholding taxes on remittances and other payments by subsidiaries; - restrictions on our ability to own or operate subsidiaries, make investments or acquire new businesses in these jurisdictions; - restrictions on our ability to repatriate dividends from our foreign subsidiaries; - difficulty in collecting international accounts receivable; - difficulty in enforcement of contractual obligations under non-U.S. law; - transportation delays or interruptions; and - changes in regulatory requirements including as it relates to protection of our intellectual property.

-On February 24, 2022, Russian forces launched significant military actions against Ukraine, and sustained conflict and disruption in the region is likely.
+On February 24, 2022, Russian forces launched significant military actions against Ukraine, and sustained conflict and disruption in the region remains ongoing.
 Additionally, the U.S. and foreign government bodies in jurisdictions in which we operate have implemented targeted sanctions and export control measures and have announced potential additional sanctions and export control measures, which have and could in the future result in, among other things, severe or complete restrictions on exports to and other commerce and business dealings involving Russia, certain regions of Ukraine, and/or particular entities and individuals.
 The impact of these government measures, as well as any further retaliatory actions taken by Russia and the U.S. and foreign government bodies, is currently unknown.
-Potential impacts related to the conflict could include additional unilateral or multilateral export control and sanctions measures, market disruptions, including significant volatility in commodity prices, credit and capital markets, supply chain and logistics disruptions, adverse global economic conditions resulting from escalating geopolitical tensions and the exclusion of Russian financial institutions from the global banking system, volatility and fluctuations in foreign currency exchange rates and interest rates, inflationary pressures on raw materials and heightened cybersecurity threats, which could adversely impact our business, financial condition or results of operations, in particular, CRYOPDP's business activities in Russia, as well as our other European business operations.
+Potential impacts related to the conflict could include additional unilateral or multilateral export control and sanctions measures, market disruptions, including significant volatility in commodity prices, credit and capital markets, supply chain and logistics disruptions, adverse global economic conditions resulting from escalating geopolitical tensions and the exclusion of Russian financial institutions from the global banking system, further volatility and fluctuations in foreign currency exchange rates and interest rates, inflationary pressures on raw materials and heightened cybersecurity threats, which could adversely impact our business, financial condition or results of operations, in particular, CRYOPDP's business activities in Russia, as well as our other European business operations.

 The functional currency for most of our foreign operations is the applicable local currency.
 As a result, fluctuations in foreign currency exchange rates affect the results of our operations and the value of our foreign assets and liabilities, which in turn may adversely affect results of operations and cash flows and the comparability of period-to-period results of operations.
+For example, recent fluctuations in foreign currency exchange rates, including the increased strength of the U.S. dollar against the Euro, British Pound, Chinese Yuan, and Indian Rupee has adversely impacted our results of operations and cash flow from our operations in EMEA and APAC.
 Changes in foreign currency exchange rates may also affect the relative prices at which we and foreign competitors sell products in the same market.
 Foreign governmental policies and actions regarding currency valuation could result in actions by the United States and other countries to offset the effects of such fluctuations.
 Given the unpredictability and volatility of foreign currency exchange rates, ongoing or unusual volatility may adversely impact our business and financial conditions.